Vijanxoxo/SoC-Pine-script-/README.md

 # SoC-Pine-script-

-Title: Building trading strategy with pine script
+Building trading strategy with pine script
 -

 Aim: The project aimed to provide hands-on experience in developing custom trading strategies using Pine Script language on TradingView.
 Pine Script is a programming language that allows traders to create custom indicators and strategies on the TradingView platform.